Bedrock-OSS/bedrock-wiki-legacy/concepts/items.md

     "minecraft:food": {
         "on_consume": {
             "event": "example_event",
-            "target": "holder"  // Can also be 'self' to trigger an item event" },
+            "target": "holder"  // Can also be 'self' to trigger an item event },
-        "nurtition": 3,
+        "nutrition": 3,
         "can_always_eat": true,
         "saturation_modifier": "normal"
     }